GPFAFF/day-lumber/site/content/_index.md

     text: We sell lumber, add more text.
   - image: /img/illustrations-coffee-gear.svg
     text: Add more lumber text.
-values:
+about:
-  heading: Our values
+  heading: About
-  text: Why is day lumber great.
+  text: What is day lumber about.
 ---